walkerlj0/Selenium_Course_Example_Code/content/05_locators.md

 | Sub-string        | `a[id*='gooey_center']`                  | contains (substring)                                         |
 | Inner text        | `a:contains('Log Out')`                  | an alternative to substring matching                         |

-__NOTE: Older browser (e.g., Internet Explorer 8) don't support CSS Pseudo-classes, so some of these locator approaches won't work (e.g., Specific atches and Inner text matches)__
+__NOTE: Older browser (e.g., Internet Explorer 8) don't support CSS Pseudo-classes, so some of these locator approaches won't work (e.g., Location matches and Inner text matches).__

 For more info: